-Why was it necessary to send spies in to the land?
-God asked for spies to be sent and Moses responded, just as we should when we do not understand something from scripture.
+Why was it necessary to send spies into the land?
+God asked for spies to be sent and Moses responded in obedience, just as we should when we do not understand something from scripture.
 Moses obeyed.
 That is the short answer.

 Then the LORD spoke to Moses saying, “Send out for yourself men so that they may spy out the land of Canaan, which I am going to give to the sons of Israel.
 (NASB) Numbers 13:1-2

 The spies went into the land and returned with fear in their hearts.

 Thus they told him, and said, “We went in to the land where you sent us; and it certainly does flow with milk and honey, and this is its fruit.
 “Nevertheless, the people who live in the land are strong, and the cities are fortified and very large; and moreover, we saw the descendants of Anak there . . .
 We are not able to go up against the people, for they are too strong for us.”
 So they gave out to the sons of Israel a bad report of the land which they had spied out, saying, “The land through which we have gone, in spying it out, is a land that devours its inhabitants; and all the people whom we saw in it are men of great size . . . and we became like grasshoppers in our own sight, and so we were in their sight.”
 (NASB) Numbers 13:27-28, 31-33

 The two spies, Caleb and Joshua, encouraged the people to enter the land.
 They had remembered the promise of God which is recorded by Moses later in Deuteronomy and then repeated in Joshua 1:1-9.